idelsink/rc-backups/rc-backup/README.md

 A simple tool to backup and restore configuration files to a certain directory.

 This can be useful to synchronize configuration files files via some kind of version control system.
-For example GIT.
+Like git for example.

 ## Usage